grafana/agent/docs/sources/flow/getting-started/controllers.md

 A `DaemonSet` will deploy a Grafana Agent pod to each Node in your Kubernetes cluster.
 This is needed when you need access to something that is present on every Node in your cluster, such as:

 - Local access to log files.
-- Exporters, such as `node_exporter`, which run on every physical node.
+- Exporters, such as `node_exporter`, which need to run on every physical node.

 There are several downsides to a `DaemonSet` which need to be considered: